spwashi/spwashi/README.md

 My name is samwashington.
 I've been a developer since 2013.

-Most of the projects I've worked on for my own sake are centered around ideological representation, specifically as it can relate to self-directed learning.
+Most of the projects I've worked on for my own sake are centered around ideological representation.

 ## I like Language